PhD projects and EU funds

 Objectives

-The project aims to improve the preservation, enhancement, and accessibility of contemporary sculpture archives by using key enabling technologies and the development
+The project aims to improve the preservation, enhancement, and accessibility of contemporary sculpture archives by using key enabling technologies and the development of innovative solutions based on in-depth historical and artistic knowledge.

 PhD Student: Cecilia Vergani